Meat and Poultry

 photo of grassfed beef

 • Beef: The taste of beef varies by breed due to differences in genetics, fat content, marbling, and muscle structure.
+New Hampshire farms offer a nice variety to choose from!
 White Gates Farm in Tamworth specializes in Blonde d’Aquitaine beef, known for its tender and tasty quality with less fat.
 Beaver Pond Farm in Newport raises “Hereford, Angus, Wagyu, and Charolais cross beef cattle, all grass-fed and finished for exceptional flavor and quality”.
 Benedikt Dairy in Goffstown offers grass-fed Jersey beef.
+Kearsarge Gore Farm in Warner raises heritage Devon cattle.
+Rocky Meadow Farm in Francestown raises heritage Galloway cattle, 100% grassfed and grass-finished.
+They even plant special grasses to maximize the nutritional content of their beef.

 Poultry